danghuybk/DataBricks/DataFrames Labs/Readme.md

-This folder stores my training work with Spark DataFrame API on DataBricks platform.
-Including:
+# Spark DataFrames API Training
 ## 1. Reading and Writing Data
 #### Technical Accomplishments:
 - The goal of this lab is to put into practice about reading and writing data with Apache Spark.